-Himalayan blackberries, also known as Armenian blackberries, are a fast growing invasive weed, that is ever-present in Camas and Washougal, Washington.
+Himalayan blackberries, also known as Armenian blackberries, are a fast-growing invasive weed, that is ever-present in Vancouver, Camas and Washougal, Washington.
 Left unchecked, these blackberry plants will consume everything in their path.
 Keeping these invasive plants at bay can be a challenging task; a task that Urban Eden is always happy to perform.
 Since Urban Eden likes to avoid the use of harmful chemicals and herbicides, this article will discuss ways for removing blackberry bushes without the using these substances.

 Removing Blackberries by Hand